Take on one of the world’s finest hiking routes

 Keep an eye out for mountain wildlife, including marmot and chamois

 Europe’s most popular long-distance hike is an exhilarating journey through magnificent Alpine landscapes of snow-capped peaks, lush pastures and idyllic meadows.
 Starting and ending in Chamonix, this 11-day walking holiday takes you in an anti-clockwise direction around the mighty Mont Blanc.
-Europe’s highest peak (4,810m) is an imposing presence throughout the hike, it’s peak and upper slopes are snow covered year-round.
-Picture-perfect glacial valleys fan out from the massif into three different countries.
-These are carpeted with an incredible variety of alpine flowers in the spring and summer.
+Europe’s highest peak (4,810m) is an imposing presence throughout the hike. its peak and upper slopes are snow covered year-round, while picture-perfect glacial valleys fan out from the massif into three different countries.
+These are carpeted with an incredible variety of alpine flowers in spring and summer.

 The route follows well-marked hiking trails.
 Daily walks sometimes involve steep ascents and descents but can be walked by a reasonably fit adult.
 Some stages are very long so we recommend starting early and always make sure you have enough food and water with you.
 There are no technically difficult sections or any sections requiring scrambling, however some sections are quite exposed and not suitable for anyone suffering from vertigo.

 NOTE: Accommodation around Mont Blanc fills up very quickly.
 Therefore it is advisable to book well in advance to avoid disappointment!